edomm9/fayda-visitor-access/README.md

 ### Expected Outcome
 A working prototype that:
-- Allows secure check-ins via Fayda ID
+- Allows secure check-ins and check-outs via Fayda ID
-- Stores visit logs
+- Stores visit logs along with a dashboard to view logs along with analytics
 - Optionally notifies the host being visited
 - Supports future extensions like QR codes or analytics